surifirstpin/Acubi_Tech_Doc/Database_Connection_TD.md

 **5.** **Add Connection** establish and save the connection.

->After establishing the connection you can see the list of connections names on left side toolbar
+>After establishing the connection you can see the list of connections names on left side toolbar of database section.

 ## Edit a connection